robygam/PhotoTracker/README.md

 #  Photo Tracker

 App that presents photos based on device location when user is walking.
 App allows putting the app in background and walk without viewing the screen.
+It tracks device location every 100 meters.

 ## Instructions:
 Open project with Xcode, build and run :)
+If you are using a simulator use Features > Location > (City run | City bicycle ride) to emulate behaviour.

 ## Comments:
 - App saves in background locations and it's when user puts app in foreground and see List when images are fetched.
 In this way resources are used in a better way as not all images might be seen.
 An improvement to this would be implementing some caching system where images that have been fetched are saved so they are not needed to be fetched again saving more resources.